-It's time to start thinking about heading to uni to start your business course.
+So you fancy heading to uni to take on a business course?
 Ah, the freedom of higher education.
 The ebb and flow of international business studies.
 Managing your time.
 Doing your own laundry.
-There's the just the small matter of your exams to pass first, so we've prepared some revision strategies to help.
+There's just the small matter of your exams to pass first; so we've prepared some revision strategies to help.

 Actually start revising